Unifying lower bounds for algebraic machines, semantically: Contents of the paper

 Let $K$ be a compact of $\realN^3$ and $P=(P_1,\ldots,P_m)$ be a partition of $\integerN^3 \cap K$. $P$ can be extended to a partition of the whole of $K$ in a number of ways, as pictured in Fig. \ref{fig:curves-partition}.
 In particular, $P$ can always be extended to a partition $P_{\mathrm{alg}}$ (resp. $P_{\mathrm{smooth},}$, $P_{\mathrm{ana}}$) of $K$ such that all the cells are compact, and the boundaries of the cells are all algebraic (resp. smooth, analytic) surfaces.

 In general, such surfaces have no reason to be easy to compute and the more they are endowed with structure, the more complicated to compute they are to be.
-In the specific case of \prams, the decomposition can naturally be represented with algebraic surfaces whose degree is moreover bounded.
+In the specific case of \prams, the decomposition can naturally be represented with algebraic surfaces whose degree is bounded.
 This choice of representation might not hold for any other model of computation, for which it might be more interesting to consider surfaces of a different kind.

-The method for building such a set of algebraic surfaces is reminiscent of the technique we used for Ben-Or's result: build a tree summarizing the computation of a specific \pram and build, along this tree a system of polynomial equations on a larger space than the space of variables actually used by the machine, this larger space allowing to consider full-fledged division.
-This system of integer polynomials of bounded degree then defines surfaces exactly matching our needs.
+This set of algebraic surfaces is here built just as in our description of Ben-Or's result using the entropic co-tree: we construct the co-tree approximating the computation of a specific \pram and build along the branches of this co-tree a system of polynomial equations on a larger space than the space of variables actually used by the machine.
+This system of integer polynomials of bounded degree then defines surfaces exactly matching our needs, since the number of varieties and their maximal degrees are bounded using the technical lemma described above.